Timestamping FAQs - Industry standards and technology

 Public Keys - The public portion of the signing key is available as an x.509 certificate IETF RFC 2459

-Message Digest - A unique value is calculated from the data to be timestamped using the SHA-2 message digest as defined in the Federal Information Processing Standard Publication 180-1 "Secure Hash Standard".
-Software update April 2005 details: Our Desktop software uses SHA-256 to create the timestamp of your file.
-Our Internet TSA servers and API tookit support SHA1 through SHA-512 and RIPEMD-160.
+Message Digest - A unique value is calculated from the data to be timestamped using the SHA-2 message digest as defined in the Federal Information Processing Standard Publication 180-4 "Secure Hash Standard".
+The variety of hash algorithms we support is here.

 Contained within each timestamp is a numerical value in seconds stating the accuracy of the DigiStamp secure clock as defined by the IETF TSA specification.
 This value is currently set to one second as a statement of accuracy of our clocks and synchronization methods.
 This is the maximum difference of DigiStamp's clock from the U.S. official time standard.